Angelo Di Pietro (inventor): Rotary motor

 The Di Pietro Motor, developed by the Australian company EngineAir, is a positive displacement pneumatic rotary engine powered by compressed air.
-Per unit of power, it is smaller than any internal combustion engine although the size may differ between models.

 The CA-patent for this engine was published in 2001.
 The US-patent for this engine was granted in 2005.

 Unlike other rotary engines, the Di Pietro Motor uses a simple cylindrical rotary piston (shaft driver) which rolls, with almost no friction, inside a cylindrical stator.
 Only 1 psi psi (≈ 6,8 kPa) of pressure is needed to overcome the friction.

 The space between stator and rotor is divided into 6 expansion chambers by pivoting dividers.
 These dividers follow the motion of the shaft driver as it rolls around the stator wall.
 The cylindrical shaft driver, forced by the air pressure on its outer wall, moves eccentrically, thereby driving the motor shaft by means of two rolling elements mounted on bearings on the shaft.
 The rolling motion of the shaft driver inside the stator is cushioned by a thin air film.
 Timing and duration of the air inlet and exhaust is governed by a slotted timer which is mounted on the output shaft and rotates at the same speed as the motor.

 Variation of performance parameters of the motor is achieved by varying the time during which the air is allowed to enter the chamber: A longer air inlet period allows more air to flow into the chamber and therefore results in more torque.
-A shorter inlet period will limit the air supply and allows the air in the chamber to perform expansion work at a much higher efficiency.
+A shorter inlet period will limit the air supply and allows the air in the chamber to perform expansion work at a higher efficiency.
 In this way compressed air (energy) consumption can be exchanged for higher torque and power output depending on the requirements of the application (this is identical to function of the cutoff control in a steam engine).

-Motor speed and torque are controlled by throttling the amount or pressure of air into the motor.
-The Di Pietro motor gives instant torque at zero RPM and can be precisely controlled to give soft start and acceleration control.

 The Di Pietro motor can be used in boats, cars, burden carriers, and other vehicles.
-In this application, the engine has all of the environmental implications, advantages, and disadvantages which all compressed-air vehicles share.